 Research has shown that high body weight is a leading precursor of diabetes.
 A research study conducted in 2018(6) determined that obesity increased the risk of developing type 2 diabetes and the complications of the disease.
 Another study(7) conducted one year earlier (in 2017) also established a connection between obesity and type 2 diabetes.

 Lion's mane has diabetes benefits—these benefits come from the mushroom's ability to lower body weight, eliminate obesity, and help lower blood sugar levels.
-In people with diabetes, the mushroom lowers body weight, which increases the body's response to insulin, which helps with improving blood sugar control.
+In people with diabetes, the mushroom lowers body weight, increasing the body's response to insulin and improving blood sugar control.

 By improving your blood sugar control, Lion's mane mushroom boosts your immune system and reduces your risk of nerve damage and other diabetes complications.

 Read More: Learn how Lion's mane fights neuropathy in diabetic and non-diabetic people.

 3. You Reduce Your Risk Of Alzheimer's Disease

 Research has established a connection between obesity and Alzheimer's disease.
 A research study conducted in 2020(8) determined that people who are overweight or obese are at a higher risk of developing Alzheimer's disease at some point in their life.